tudor-malene/Easygrid/README.md

         labelValue { val, params ->             //  or a closure
             "${val.name} (${val.nationality})"
         }
-        textBoxSearchClosure { params ->        // the closure called when a user inputs a text in the autocomplete input ilike('name', "%${params.term}%")
+        textBoxFilterClosure { params ->        // the closure called when a user inputs a text in the autocomplete input ilike('name', "%${params.term}%")
         }
-        constraintsSearchClosure { params ->    // the closure that will handle constraints defined in the taglib ( see example) if (params.nationality) {
+        constraintsFilterClosure { params ->    // the closure that will handle constraints defined in the taglib ( see example) if (params.nationality) {
                 eq('nationality', params.nationality)
             }